apache/flink/docs/scala_api_quickstart.md

 title: "Quickstart: Scala API"
 ---

-Start working on your Stratosphere Scala program in a few simple steps.
+Start working on your Flink Scala program in a few simple steps.

 #Requirements
 The only requirements are working __Maven 3.0.4__ (or higher) and __Java 6.x__ (or higher) installations.